Playing Music in Just Intonation - A Dynamically Adapting Tuning Scheme: Introduction

 However, this high degree of symmetry can only be established at the expense of harmony~\cite{DuffinBook}.
-In fact, the only perfect interval in the ET is the octave with the frequency ratio $2/1$ while all other intervals are characterized by irrational frequency ratios, deviating from the just intervals.
-For some intervals the variation is quite small and hardly audible, e.g., the equally tempered fifth differs from the perfect fifth by only two cents.
-For other intervals, however, the deviations are huge and clearly audible if not even disturbing.
+In fact, the only just interval in the ET is the octave with the frequency ratio $2/1$ while all other intervals are characterized by irrational frequency ratios, deviating from the just intervals.
+For some intervals the variation is quite small and hardly audible, e.g., the equally tempered fifth differs from the just perfect fifth by only two cents.
+For other intervals, however, the deviations are clearly audible if not even disturbing.
 For example, the minor third in the ET is almost $16\cent$ smaller than the natural frequency ratio 6:5.
 The same applies to the major third which is about $14\cent$ greater than the ratio 5:4.
-These discrepancies may explain why the ET was only accepted with reluctance by musicians over many centuries.
-Only in the 19$^{\rm th}$ century the growing harmonic dimensionality of music combined with an increasing intonational tolerance of the audience allowed the ET to become a new tuning standard. \\
+These discrepancies may explain why there was some reluctance among many musicians to accept the ET.
+It was not until the 19th century that the ET became a new tuning standard, presumably both because of Western music's increasingly complex harmonies and because of an increasing intonational tolerance on the part of the audience.\\

-\textbf{Just Intonation} ~ ~ Although musical temperaments provided a good solution for most purposes, many musicians, music theorists and instrument makers have been searching over many centuries for possible ways to overcome the shortcomings of temperaments and for playing music solely on the basis of pure intervals, referred to as \textit{just intonation} (JI)~\cite{DuffinArticle}.
+\textbf{Just Intonation} ~ ~ Although musical temperaments provided a good solution for most purposes, music theorists and instrument makers have searched for centuries for possible ways to overcome the shortcomings of temperaments, aiming to play music solely on the basis of pure intervals, referred to as \textit{just intonation} (JI)~\cite{DuffinArticle}.
 Tuning an instrument in just intonation means to adjust the twelve pitches of the octave in such a way that all frequency ratios with respect to a certain reference frequency $f^*$ are given by simple rational numbers.
-For example, a possible choice would be~\cite{Wiki}:
+For example, a possible choice of such frequency ratios is listed in Table~\ref{tab:frequencyratios}.

-Just intonation always refers to a particular chordal root, the so-called keynote.
+Just intonation always refers to the tonic of a given scale, referred to in this article as the \textit{keynote}.
 In its own reference scale, JI sounds very consonant if not even sterile, but unfortunately a transposition in other scales is not possible.
-For example, tuning a piano in just intonation with keynote C, music played in C-major would be perfectly harmonic while playing in other scales would sound dissonant.
+For example, tuning a piano in just intonation with keynote C, a C-major triad sounds consonant while most triads in other keys appear to be out of tune.
 The same applies to modulations from one key to another.
 Thus, for good reasons, just intonation has the reputation of being absolutely impractical.